JEnric/Docker-Lukso-Nodes/README.md

 git clone https://github.com/JEnric/Docker-Lukso-Nodes.git
 ```

-4. Check if the config files from [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs) are up to date.
+4. Check if the config files in the config directory are equal to the same files found here: [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs/tree/main/mainnet/shared).

 5. **IMPORTANT:** Edit the `.env` file in the chosen client folder and adjust the values (node name, fee recipient address, etc.).

+---If you want to run a validator---

 6. Copy your `keystore-xxx.json` files in the `./<chosen client folder>/keystores/` folder.